 The future of wearables is full of promise, especially as medical device manufacturers continue to pursue innovation that leverages connectivity technologies to improve healthcare.
 Chip features can make or break advanced wearable technology, and wearable device makers need the right SoC solution to ensure their products shine in a competitive, rapidly-changing market.

-Telink provides the multiprotocol BLE and SoC solutions that help wearable device manufacturers create innovative, sophisticated, and potentially life-saving devices.
+Telink provides the multiprotocol Bluetooth LE and SoC solutions that help wearable device manufacturers create innovative, sophisticated, and potentially life-saving devices.
 Our chips offer powerful, low-power, scalable connectivity that’s applicable to a wide range of IoT use cases — without driving up costs for manufacturers.
 Telink technology has already been featured in wearables and other social distancing devices aimed at stemming the spread of COVID-19.